Bout (song)

-"Bout" is a song by English singer Jamelia.
+"Bout" is a song by English singer Jamelia featuring American rapper Rah Digga.
 It was written by Jamelia and Colin Emmanuel for her second studio album Thank You (2003), while production was helmed by the latter.
-The song samples from American composer Bill Conti's record "Gonna Fly Now" (1976).
+The song samples from American composer Bill Conti's record "Gonna Fly Now" (1976), best known as the theme from Rocky.
 Her first release in three years, it was released by Parlophone Records on 21 February 2003 in the United Kingdom.
 A minor commercial hit, it peaked at number 37 on the UK Singles Chart.

 Music video

 A music video for "Bout" was directed by Barnaby Roper.